Britons face rise in state pension age to 68 by mid-2030s

 Under current estimates of life expectancy the pension age is now set to rise again to 69 by the late 2040s, the government said.

-"The principle announced today will save around 400 billion pounds, or total savings of over 500 billion pounds once we include the previously announced increases to the state pension age (to 66 and 67)," the government said.
+"The principle announced today will save around 400 billion pounds ($657 billion), or total savings of over 500 billion pounds once we include the previously announced increases to the state pension age (to 66 and 67)," the government said.

 Governments across Europe are seeking to stem the soaring cost of universal basic pension provisions - which in Britain is projected to top 8 percent of economic output by 2060, from just under 7 percent now.